JBC shortlist for special prosecutor post released

 A fraternity brother of President Rodrigo Duterte and a retired presiding justice of the anti-graft court Sandiganbayan lead the race for the position of special prosecutor of the Office of the Ombudsman.

-They are among six nominees on a shortlist of the Judicial and Bar Council (JBC) for the post vacated by ythen-Special Prosecutor Wendell Barreras-Sulit last March 11, 2017.
+They are among six nominees on a shortlist of the Judicial and Bar Council (JBC) for the post vacated by then-Special Prosecutor Wendell Barreras-Sulit last March 11, 2017.

 Topping the shortlist is trial lawyer Vernard Quijano, a graduate of San Beda College of Law and a fraternity brother of Duterte at Lex Talionis.